sakshamchhawan18/Multiple-Disease-Prediction/README.md

    - Enter the relevant health metrics for the disease you want to predict.
    - The model will output a prediction indicating the likelihood of the disease.

-## 🌐 Web Application (Optional)

-If included, you can run the web application using Flask or Streamlit to get real-time predictions through a user-friendly interface.

 ## 📈 Data Sources